26. On the Education of Children

 I do not want the boy to be made a prisoner.
 I do not want him to be given up to the surly humors of a choleric schoolmaster.
 I do not want to spoil the mind by keeping him in torture and at hard labor, as others do, fourteen or fifteen hours a day, like a porter ….
 It is very wrong to portray (philosophy) as inaccessible to children, with a surly, frowning, and terrifying face.
 Who has masked her with this false face, pale and hideous?
 There is nothing more gay, more lusty, more sprightly, and I might almost say more frolicsome.
 She preaches nothing but merry-making and a good time.
 A sad and dejected look shows that she does not dwell there.

 For Montaigne, philosophy-based education does not mean focusing on “thorny matters of dialectics.”
-What he has in mind has more in common with what we now call critical thinking.
-And Montaigne’s form of critical thinking gives great weight to doubt.
+While he had a particular target in mind for that critique, I think you could apply it more broadly to all of the major contemporary schools of philosophy being taught today.
+What Montaigne has in mind is something more practical, and it has more in common with what we now call critical thinking.
+And, being an adherent of Pyrrhonism, Montaigne’s form of critical thinking gives great weight to doubt.

 Physical education is crucial to the full mind and body approach of Montaigne, and he sees a link between philosophy and physical health as well: